Project

 Textures get blurry in new super mario bros when changing IR

-Added by mimimi over 8 years ago.
-Updated about 7 years ago.
+Added by mimimi almost 9 years ago.
+Updated over 7 years ago.

 Status: